StarMapLoader/StarMap/README.md

 ## Mod location

-Mods should be installed in the contents folder in the KSA installation, StarMap makes use of the
+Mods should be installed in the contents folder in the KSA installation, StarMap makes use of the mod.toml native in KSA.

 ## Mod creation

-For more information on mod creation, check out the example mods: [StarMap-ExampleMods](https://github.com/StarMapLoader/StarMap-ExampleMods).
+For more information on mod creation, check out the example mods: [API information](https://github.com/StarMapLoader/StarMap/tree/main/StarMap.API).

 ## Future plans